markmaz/ninja/README.md

 1. Ensure you have access to a Postgres database.
 Personally, I used a docker container for my tests.
    (docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres) This environmental variable sets the password for the default user called postgres.
 You can use this username/password in the next step.
-Also update the datasource-url if you are not using something on your local machine running on port
+Also update the datasource-url if you are not using something on your local machine running on      port 5432.
+Point the jdbc url to a database - I created a database called ninja.
+The next step will create tables in the public schema of that datbase.
-   5432.

 2. Clone the repo to your local machine.
-Then change the username/password in the java/main/resources/application.yml file under datasource-username/password.
+Then change the username/password in the java/main/resources/application.yml file under datasource-username/password.You will also have to enter your configuration information in the flyway properties file located at PROJECT_ROOT/flyway+config.properties

+3. Once that has been completed, you can generate the database and some test data with the following command: mvn clean flyway:migrate -Dflyway.configFile=flyway_config.properties (Assuming we are starting fresh - no other tables can exist in this schema)

-3. You can start the application with mvn spring-boot:run.
-This will generate the DDL and some test data in the Postgres database and start a tomcat server running on port 8080.
+4. You can start the application with mvn spring-boot:run or (mvn org.springframework.boot:spring-boot-maven-plugin:run).
+This will start the app on port 8080.
 If    you have something already running on 8080 it will fail.

-4. Once you are up and running, you can go to the Swagger documentation at http://localhost:8080/swagger-ui.html.
+5. Once you are up and running, you can go to the Swagger documentation at http://localhost:8080/swagger-ui.html.
 This will show you almost all the available endpoints.

-5. I'm using JWT and Spring Security to secure the site.
+6. I'm using JWT and Spring Security to secure the site.
 You can create a user at /rmm-services-server-app/v1/users/sign-up by POSTing a username and password.

    {
       "username": "something",